 We are a walking and social group based in Brighton and Hove with over five hundred members.
-Many of our new members are in their 30's, 40's and 50's.
-We have two active groups which are loosely based on age:
+We have two active groups which are loosely based on which days walks take place:

 Why not try walking with us?
 We don't ask you to pay to join us on your first three walks.
 Afterwards, in order to continue walking with our group, you must become a paid-up member of the Ramblers.
 Click here to apply.
 The cost is very reasonable and it also includes other benefits.
 Please then bring your membership card with you on our walks.

 There are usually between ten and forty people on a walk.
 Various styles and types of walks are offered.
 Full details are in our walks programme (click on the title of any walk, highlighted in red, for additional information).
-The walks programme also shows the target age group (30s-50s or, if nothing is mentioned, all ages).
-Every walk in our programme is open to any member, provided that they have the appropriate level of fitness.
+The walks programme also shows the target audience (Sundays or, if nothing is mentioned, more likely during the week).
+Every walk in our programme is open to any member, provided that they have the appropriate level of fitness and suitable clothing.
 If you have any specific questions, then the phone number of the leader is given in the walks programme.

 Before setting out on your journey, you should always look at the announcements section on this site and also our online programme to see if there are any last minute changes to a particular walk.
 Some leaders ask you to contact them in advance if you are planning to join the walk at starting point instead of the meeting point.
 It is your responsibility to ensure that you are on time and ready for the start of the walk.
 Remember that postcodes are not always accurate, especially in rural areas.
 It is therefore important to check the starting location indicated on the map, as well as noting any specific directions given in the walks programme.